Transcript: Orange Aromatherapy for Anxiety

 The effect of sweet orange aroma on experimental anxiety in humans.
 They exposed some grad students to an anxiety-producing situation and tested the scent of orange, versus a non-orange aroma, versus no scent at all, and the orange did appear to have an anxiety reducing effect.
 Interestingly, the observed anxiety-reducing effects were not followed by physical or mental sedation.
 On the contrary, at the highest dose, the orange oil made the volunteers feel more energetic.
 So potentially less anxiety without the downer effect of Valium-type drugs.
 So does that mean we can get the benefits without the side effects?
 Well I've talked about the concerns of using scented consumer products, even ones based on natural fragrances, and there have been reports of adverse effects of aromatherapy, in fact some pretty serious reactions.

 Alternative medicine isn't necessary risk-free.
-Like there're dozens of reported cases of people having their hearts ruptured by acupuncture.
+Like there are dozens of reported cases of people having their hearts ruptured by acupuncture.
 Ouch.

-But the adverse effects of aromatherapy were mostly from skin irritation from essential oils being applied topically, or even worse swallowed.
+But the adverse effects of aromatherapy were mostly from skin irritation from essential oils being applied topically to the skin, or even worse swallowed.
 Certain citrus oils can make your skin sensitive to sunlight, though less of a problem in France, evidently, where they're known to stick them where the sun don't shine.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Ariel Levitsky.